rmolinamir/typescript-cheatsheet/README.md

 ## Static Properties & Methods

-Static properties and methods are class members that can be accessed from an outer scope scope of the `class`, **and** without having to instantiate the class either.
+Static properties and methods are class members that can be accessed from an outer scope of the `class`, **and** without having to instantiate the class either.
 Here's an example:

 ```ts
   class Helpers {